Victorian Railways narrow gauge passenger carriages and guards vans

-This article outlines the history and types of passenger rolling stock and guards vans on the narrow-gauge lines of the Victorian Railways in Australia.
-The types were constructed in parallel with very similar designs.

 All passenger carriages operating under the Victorian Railways were painted a deep red, with black underframes and white lettering.
 In the early preservation era, vehicles managed by the Puffing Billy Preservation Society had a yellow band painted across the side, indicating the change in responsibility, although this practice slowly fell out of favour in the Emerald Tourist Railway Board era with few (if any) carriages now carrying this indication.

 Victorian Railways stock

-NB^{B} and NBD^{BD} (saloon pairs)
+Saloon-style carriages

 When the Wangaratta to Whitfield line opened in March 1889, it was provided with two American-style second-class bogie saloon vehicles coded B^{B}, and two bogie composite passenger car/brakevans coded BD^{BD}.
 This could have led to confusion in official correspondence, so the codes painted on the carriages were amended with an N prefix in front of the carriage numbers before they entered service, i.e. N2BD^{BD}.

-The carriages were designed to operate in pairs.
-The saloon carriage featured open end platforms longitudinal benches, initially divided into two internal compartments with a dividing bulkhead and doorway.
-The shortest bench, seating two, was opposite the ladies' lavatory and was two windows long.
-The remainder of the carriage had inward-facing longitudinal bench seating for 22 passengers.
-The main saloon was subsequently divided by a partition and sliding door to provide a smoking compartment holding eight passengers at the opposite end to the ladies' compartment, whilst the central saloon seated 14 passengers.

-The composite carriage had a single saloon area fully enclosed and fitted with seating for seven passengers.
-The composite van's passenger area was unofficially reserved for gentlemen, with smoking permitted and access to the male lavatory area between the passenger and guard areas.
-Passengers could only access the gentlemen's saloon through the guard compartment, or via the end-of-carriage doorways included at both ends of the NB^{BD} vans which were designed to link to the saloon car's end platforms when coupled.
-Passengers were also permitted to walk through the train via the guards compartment if under supervision.